-Broadly, “entrepreneurship” is characterized by innovative ideas, creative problem solving, and risk-taking.
-While the term can mean different things to different people, ultimately entrepreneurship is a business venture that is committed to turning an idea into a profitable business.
-Qualified internships could be housed at various sized organizations, from a startup to large business, and from nonprofit to for-profit.
-Economic focused internships could include economic public policy, research, and/or business.
+Qualified internships could be housed at various-sized organizations, from a startup to a large business, and from nonprofit to for-profit.
+Economic-focused internships could include economic public policy, research, and/or business.

 Please contact Nina Olken (email@example.com) if you are unsure if the internship you are pursuing fits the parameters of the award.